Data breaches have never been a more significant threat. Do you know what to do if your information has been compromised?

 What are The Risks of Being Compromised in a Data Breach?

 The consequences of your information being compromised in a data breach can vary from insignificant to severe.
 Sometimes, leaked information is encrypted, so it’s still fairly secure.
 Other times, only “hashes” of credentials are released, so hackers can only see how many characters a password is.
-As long as you’ve used strong passwords and two-factor authentication, you’ll probably be able to secure your affected accounts before hackers can access them.
+As long as you’ve remembered about password security, used strong passwords and two-factor authentication, you’ll probably be able to secure your affected accounts before hackers can access them.

 However, it’s not always that easy.
 Sometimes, highly sensitive information like Social Security numbers, debit card numbers, passwords, and more are directly exposed.
 Worse yet, the company may not know that there was a data breach for weeks, months, or longer.
 That means bad actors have a lot of time to abuse your compromised information – before you have a chance to protect yourself.